Centers for Disease Control and Prevention. Influenza (Flu). Reviewed June 5, 2024. Accessed September 8, 2024. https://www.cdc.gov/flu/index.htm

 1. Diagnosis of infection (laboratory-confirmed influenza).
 The diagnosis of influenza is based on positive results of virology tests.

 2. Prior to the coronavirus disease 2019 (COVID-19) pandemic, in the influenza season, the diagnosis of influenza might have been considered in every patient with fever and respiratory signs and symptoms (sore throat, cough, or both).
 Although clinical presentation alone only allows for a diagnosis of ILI (infection with several microorganisms may produce similar signs and symptoms), during the peak influenza season ILI was predictive of influenza and therefore testing in healthy or nonseverely ill patients was not generally needed.
-Currently the need to diagnose COVID-19 takes priority, and viral testing is performed very frequently (either for the severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2] alone or for the panel of respiratory viruses).
+With the ongoing circulation of SARS-CoV-2 and other respiratory viruses, it is important to confirm the diagnosis with RT-PCR testing.

 3. Classification of disease severity: